bootstrapworld/data-management/architecture.md

 professional educators and the organizations that support them.
 Bootstrap delivers pedagogical strategies to participant educators through in-person or virtual learning sessions.
-Bootstrap seeks to support teacher from novice learners until they can confidently implement Bootstrap curriculum in their classrooms.
+Bootstrap seeks to support teachers from novice learners until they can confidently implement Bootstrap curriculum in their classrooms.
 Bootstrap trainings prepare teachers to deliver the curriculum such that their students can demonstrate certain skills